-The key shortcoming in the openness of the Republic Public Prosecutor's Office is perceived in the area of financing and public procurement process transparency.
-The Republic Public Prosecutor's Office does not publish on its website financial plans and statements, as well as its annual work plan.
+In 2018, this institution has the webpage which is almost not searchable.
+The key shortcoming in the openness of the Republic Public Prosecutor's Office is recorded in the area of financing and public procurement process transparency.
+As in 2017, the Republic Public Prosecutor's Office does not publish on its website financial plans and statements, as well as its annual work plan.
 Moreover, the information about the conducted public procurements and concluded agreements are unavailable on the website.
-The Republic Public Prosecutor's Office has an adopted communication strategy, a department for public relations and available guidelines for citizens instructing them how to address the Republic Public Public Prosecutor's office are unavailable to the public via website although this procedure has been stipulated by the law.
+The Republic Public Prosecutor's Office has a communication strategy adopted in 2015, a department for public relations and available guidelines for citizens instructing them how to address the Republic Public Prosecutor.
+However, the information as to how to complain about the work of prosecutors and employees of the public prosecutor's office are unavailable to the public via website although this procedure has been stipulated by the law.

-Recommendations for the improvement of the openness of the Republic Public Prosecutor's Office :
+Recommendations for the improvement of the openness of the Republic Prosecutor's Office 11:

 - The annual work plan and the financial statement of the Republic Public Prosecutor's Office should be published on the website.
 The Budget System Law obliges all public funds beneficiaries to publish financial plans for the upcoming year on their websites, as well as the Information Booklet about the Work, annual statements and financial reports.
 The publishing of the overview of income and expenditures in the information booklets about the work is a positive step towards the improvement of the proactive transparency, but there is still room for improvement through publishing of documents that the Republic Public Prosecutor's Office already prepares.
-This is why the publishing of annual work plans and financial reports would not be an additional obligation for the Republic prosecution. - The Republic Public Prosecutor's Office should open a special section on its website dedicated to publishing of the information about public procurements.
+This is why the publishing of annual work plans and financial reports would not be an additional obligation for the Republic prosecution. - The Republic Prosecutor's Office should open a special section on its website dedicated to publishing of the information about public procurements.
 This section should comprise public procurement plans, decisions on public procurements, agreements and annexes to the agreements for the current year.
 The data about public procurement for previous years should be published in a subsection "public procurements archives". - The Republic Public Prosecutor's Office should ensure to the citizens through its website, a clear and thorough information about the right to complaints to the work of the prosecution.
 The information about the right to file complaints should be easy to spot on the website of every prosecutor's office. - The Code of Ethics of public prosecutors and deputy public prosecutors of Serbia should be published on the Republic Public Prosecutor's Office website, as well as on the website of all prosecution institutions, as all prosecutors in Serbia must adhere to it.
 The Code of Ethics should be published on the front page of the website. - The annual report on the work of the Republic Public Prosecutor's Office should contain the data about disciplinary measures and complaints filed about the work and acting of prosecutors, as the evaluation of the efficiency of the work of prosecution would be enhanced in that way.
 The report should also comprise the data about the number of decisions passed on following the complaints and the final result of filed complaints and objections.

-&lt;sup>13 Due to the lack of progress, recommendations developed for 2016 mostly repeat following the 2017 findings.
+11 Due to the lack of progress, recommendations developed for 2016 mostly repeat following the 2017 findings.